openedx/frontend-lib-content-components/README.md

 4. open a terminal at the folder you just cloned in, frontend-lib-content-components.
     1. run `$ npm install`
-    2. run `$ npm run-script-build` when you want to see your changes.
+    2. run `$ make build` when you want to see your changes.

     # Add A New Xblock Editor
     1. run `$ npm run-script addXblock <yourxblock string name ex: html>`